top of page

 Do you accept third party contributors/guest bloggers?

-I'm the sole writer for CMJ but may consider enquiries for related content in the areas of feline health, behaviour and/or nutrition.
+I'm the sole writer for CMJ but may consider enquiries for related content in the areas of feline health, behaviour, psychology or nutrition.
 If you're a qualified vet, veterinary nutritionist or behaviourist, do get in touch to discuss!

 What is your review policy?

-I try to do as many "tried and tested" reviews as possible, using my own original photos and choosing products that I genuinely believe will benefit my cats.
-Where this isn't possible or viable then I base recommendations on a combination of extensive research, customer feedback, overall quality and word of mouth - if, for example, someone I know personally mentions a great product.
+I try to do as many "tried-and-tested" reviews as possible, using my own original photos and choosing products that I genuinely believe will benefit cats.
+Where this isn't possible, I base recommendations on a combination of extensive research, customer feedback, overall quality and word of mouth - if, for example, someone I know personally mentions a great product.

 Got a cat-related question or want to know more?
 Get in touch!
 I love hearing from animal charities and welfare organisations, too.